davide-ceretti/strategypy/README.md

 To run a game with simple console-based front-end:
 * ```./play-console.sh```

-To run a game with a PyGame front-end:
-NOTE: Requires https://github.com/davide-ceretti/strategypy-pygame-client to be installed and it has python/system dependencies
+To run a game with a PyGame front-end (Requires https://github.com/davide-ceretti/strategypy-pygame-client to be installed and it has python/system dependencies):
 * ```./play-pygame.sh```

-To run a game with a Javascript front-end on Firefox:
-NOTE: Requires https://github.com/benqus/strategypy-ui and Firefox to be installed
+To run a game with a Javascript front-end on Firefox (Requires https://github.com/benqus/strategypy-ui and Firefox to be installed):
 * ```./play-firefox.sh```